Manage certificates

 These certificates appear in the list of unmanaged certificates.

 We recommend that you convert your unmanaged certificates.
-Converting to a managed certificate allows you to centrally manage, update, and deploy a certificate to your NGINX instances from the NGINX One Console.
+Converting to a managed certificate allows you to centrally manage, update, and deploy a certificate to your data plane from the NGINX One Console.

 To convert these cerificates to managed, start with the Certificates menu, and select Unmanaged.
 You should see a list of Unmanaged Certificates or CA Bundles.
 Then: